mrflanderss/test_task/README.md

 Authentication depends on the request type:

-* There is no authentication for **GET** requests.
-Make sure you send requests using our VPN.
+* Authentication doesn't apply for **GET** requests.
+Make sure you send requests using the System's VPN.

 * Use [HTTP Basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) for **POST** requests.
-Ask your manager to obtain username and password.
+Ask your technical lead to obtain username and password.
 Specify the obtained credentials in the *Authorization* parameter of the request header.

     ```curl
     Authorization: Basic YXBkdXJlcjphcGlrbC9k
     ```